Living in Norway

 We asked people how much they someone comfortably live on in Norway, they wrote:

 "The cost of living in Norway is generally high compared to other countries.
 Housing and transportation costs are especially expensive, while food and other essentials are also costly.
-Norway is known for having one of the highest standards of living in the world and many imported products are very expensive," commented one expat who made the move to Norway.
+Norway is known for having one of the highest standards of living in the world and many imported products are very expensive," said one expat who made the move to Norway.

 What type of recreational facilities are in Norway?